tiwarirot/hemnet-scraper/README.md

 Note that the number of pages cannot be higher than 50.

-If you wish to use Google API to calculate the distance to central station and that to your CSV data, you will need an API key (follow instructions here: https://developers.google.com/maps/documentation/distance-matrix/get-api-key).
-Set your API key value in config.py and change the paramter use_google_maps_api to True.
+If you wish to use Google API to calculate the distance to central station and add that to your CSV data, you will need an API key (follow instructions here: https://developers.google.com/maps/documentation/distance-matrix/get-api-key).
+Set your API key value in *config.py* and change the paramter _use_google_maps_api_ to True.

+The resulting CSV file is written to CSV directory.